elixirschool/elixirschool/en/lessons/specifics/debugging.md

 The [Dialyxir](https://github.com/jeremyjh/dialyxir) is a mix task to simplify usage of Dialyzer in Elixir.

-Specification helps tools like Dialyzer to understand code better.
-Unlike documentation that is readable and understandable only for other humans (if only exists and is good written), `@spec` use more formal syntax and could be understand by machine.
+Specifications help tools, like Dialyzer, better understand your code.
+Unlike documentation, which is human readable (if it exists and is well written), `@spec` uses a formal syntax better understood by tooling.

 Let's add Dialyxir to our project.
 The simplest way is to add dependency to `mix.exs` file: